Wsq01375/PE_3/ReadMe.md

 Good Evening class!

+This is william querrie.
+Github name is wsq01376

 For tonight's in class exercise, we are going to focus around how to use git for Software Configuration Management (SCM).

 Your assignment is to: